 Chia seeds win flax-seed almost in everything and tastes much better.

-Chia is a complete protein, which has all most important amino acids, making it one of the world’s best muscle-building foods.
+Chia is a complete protein, which has all most important amino acids.
 Best pioneers in the horserace industry offer chia seeds for racehorses, and it is certainly the ideal nutrition to build a super-horse.

 Chia seed would be a good add-on to your diet only with its nutritional content, but what other benefits chia offers?